emmy3000/Fix_My_Code_Challenge/README.md

 * Added the import statement for the socket module.
 * Updated the port configuration to use a default port of 5000.
 * Added code to check if the default port is already in use and switch to an alternative port (e.g., 8080).
+* Added initilization file within sub-directories to define the package's namespace and perform any necessary configurations.
 * Started the Flask application with the updated host and port.

 ### Output